sh2/azure-openai-mattermost-bot/README.md

 | AZURE_OPENAI_API_KEY | yes | yyyyyyyy |
 | AZURE_OPENAI_PROXY | no | http://proxy.example.com:8080 |

+If AZURE_OPENAI_SERVICE is undefined, OpenAI API will be used instead of Azure OpenAI Service.
+In that case, specify the model name in AZURE_OPENAI_DEPLOYMENT and do not specify anything in AZURE_OPENAI_API_VERSION.

 ## Usage

 The bot uses the channel header as a system prompt.